 In total, 41 cities were involved in the bidding process to be host cities.
 This included 45 stadiums, two of which had yet to be built.

-Three other stadiums in three cities withdrew themselves from the process due to frustration at FIFA's reluctance to discuss financial details.
+Three other stadiums in three cities withdrew from the process due to frustration at FIFA's reluctance to discuss financial details.
 These three cities were Chicago, Minneapolis and Vancouver.
 The latter then rejoined Canada's bid when Montreal dropped out after being unable to source funding to renovate their Olympic Stadium.

 This left a final number of 24 stadiums in 24 cities, which was then whittled down to 16, announced by FIFA on 16 June 2022.